 I don’t know about you, but the amount of stuff I pack for a vacation with a baby is comical.
 I mean, just to go to Target we take the amount of bags most people would take on a weekend away, so when we travel, we look like we’ve just loaded up all of our worldly possessions and moved out of our house.
 That being said, while there are definitely times that we’ve over packed when traveling with a little one, there are other times when I’ve said a silent prayer of thanks that I remembered to bring something that turned out to be a lifesaver.
-We’ve tried a lot of baby travel products out there, and there are some that we loved so much, we’ll never travel without them again.
+We’ve tried a lot of baby travel products out there, and there are some that we loved so much, we’ll never travel without them again (take a look at my Travel Shop for the travel products we use time and time again.)
 There are also products that I’ve seen other parents use and had to stop and ask them where they got it!
 Take a look at my list of the top 10 baby travel products on the market.

 Disclaimer: this post contains affiliate links, which means that if you purchase an item after clicking on the link, I will receive a small commission from the sale.
 This is at no extra cost to you, and as always, all opinions and recommendations are my own.